How to get the most beautiful yellow diamond and the best value

 However, if you are prioritising color then you may need to make some sacrifices with inclusions.

 Yellow Diamond Carat

-As with white diamonds, a larger diamond of any one color will be more expensive then a smaller diamond of the same color.
+All things being equal, a larger diamond of any one color will be more expensive then a smaller diamond of the same color.

 But, smaller, more intensely colored diamonds may be significantly more expensive than larger, fainter diamonds.

-$17,000 could buy a 2.69 carat ‘fancy light’ yellow diamond
+$17,000 could buy a 2.69 carat ‘fancy light’ yellow diamond:

-The same budget would only stretch to a 1.04 carat ‘Fancy vivid’
+The same budget would only stretch to a 1.04 carat ‘Fancy vivid’:

 The difference is because of the huge variation in ‘price per carat’ that color and quality can make to a yellow diamond.

 Finding the right balance of color intensity and carat weight is key.
 The best way to do this is to find a retailer that has a wide selection of yellow diamond available for you to compare so that you can find the diamond that strikes the right balance for you.

 Ring settings and their effect on diamond color